Toyota Proace van review

 Reliability and Safety

-The Toyota Proace Verso received a 5-star rating when it was tested by Euro NCAP in 2016, which is a good indication that the Proace van will perform just as well from an occupant protection perspective.
+The passenger carrying Toyota Proace Verso received a 5-star rating when it was tested by Euro NCAP in 2016, which is a good indication that the Proace van will perform just as well from an occupant protection perspective.
 Standard safety equipment includes VSC stability control with Hill-Start Assist, plus front and side airbags.
 There’s also a tyre pressure monitoring system thrown in.

-All Toyota Proace models get a 5-year/100,000-mile warranty with unlimited mileage in year one for some extra piece of mind.
+All Toyota Proace models get a 5-year/100,000-mile warranty with unlimited mileage in year one for some extra peace of mind.
 Toyota sees this extensive warranty as an area that can win sales for the Proace against rivals that have less comprehensive cover.
 Service intervals are a lengthy 25,000 miles or two years.

 Driving and Performance

 Against the current crop of rivals the Proace shapes up well.
-The ride was good in our test vehicle, which had a small load on the back to help subdue the heavy-duty rear suspension.
-The van was a little noisy when bouncing over rough surfaces but the suspension set-up keeps the van’s weight well in check through corners.
+The ride was good in our test vehicle, which had a small load in the back to help subdue the heavy-duty rear suspension.
+The van was a little noisy when bouncing over rough surfaces, but the suspension set-up keeps the van’s weight well in check through corners.
 The steering is responsive enough but with no feedback the Proace can be a little tricky to place accurately in corners.
 You find yourself making regular adjustments to keep the van on the desired line.

 Cab and Interior